 Are Trucking Companies Required to Compensate Families of Fatal Accidents?

-Having represented hundreds of families who have lost loved ones, we certainly know that money is not the primary motivator behind why families file wrongful death lawsuits.
+Having represented hundreds of families who have lost loved ones, we certainly know that money is not the primary motivation for filing wrongful death lawsuits.
 But, in America, civil justice is meted out by forcing bad actors to pay their victims.
 And while most people understand that fatal accidents often ultimately result in compensation, it might surprise you to learn that trucking companies are not required by law to compensate you for your losses.
-That’s because in our legal system, it is the burden of the plaintiff to prove the defendant is liable.
+That's because in our legal system, it is the burden of the plaintiff to prove the defendant is liable.

-In short, you are not owed anything until you prove the truck driver/trucking company was at fault for the accident and prove that you have damages.
-Despite this fact, most Americans believe that such compensation is automatic or that the law says that the trucking company must recognize their own fault and do the right thing.
-In 25 years of practice, we’ve seen trucking companies move heaven and earth in an attempt to avoid liability, but we’ve never seen them voluntarily accept liability when so much is on the line.
+In short, you are not owed anything until you prove, with verified evidence that the truck driver and, by extension, their employer, was at fault for the accident and caused your damages.
+Despite this fact, many people believe that such compensation is automatic or that the law compels the trucking company to recognize their own fault and do the right thing.
+In 25 years of practice, we've seen trucking companies move heaven and earth in an attempt to avoid liability, but we've almost never seen them voluntarily take the blame when so much is on the line.

-With this in mind, there are a couple issues I’d like to mention.
-Even though the law doesn’t automatically entitle you to the compensation you might anticipate, there are some things you can do to make sure you put yourself in the best possible position to be successful with your claim.
+With this in mind, there are a couple issues I'd like to discuss at greater length.
+While the law doesn't automatically entitle you to fair compensation after a crash, there are some things you can do to give your claim the best possible chance of success.